lindaragaine/builder/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Website builder for WordPress comes with 500+ elements, templates, addons, and design options: No coding!
-No shortcodes!
-Clean code!
+Create high-performing and SEO-friendly websites for clients with an intuitive website builder, 500+ elements and templates included.
+Unlimited design options to get the perfect look!

 == Description ==

-Visual Composer is the best drag and drop frontend editor that gives you elements and design tools to create your WordPress site.
-No coding required!
+[Visual Composer](https://visualcomposer.com/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=visual-composer-text) is the ultimate WordPress website builder, with no limitations on design.
+Designed for web creators who need more power to create professional websites efficiently.

-It’s a brand new website builder – made from scratch!
-No [shortcodes], no content locking, or performance issues.
-You get a powerful editor of superb performance to create any page layout you need.
+It's a **brand new website builder – made from scratch!** No [shortcodes], no content locking, or performance issues.
+You get a powerful editor and superb performance to create any page layout, for any kind of website.

-Get the free page builder with hundreds of elements and an easy-to-use interface.
-Want a full-site editing experience with the Theme Builder - [upgrade to premium](https://visualcomposer.com/pricing/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=gopremium&utm_content=upgrade-to-premium-text-link) (or try our [free demo](https://demo.visualcomposer.com/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=free-demo-text-link) before you buy).

 https://youtu.be/T4c--KVXXbg

+Visual Composer is loaded with must-have features, elements, templates, and design options.
+It is compatible with other plugins, offering compatibility features as well as offering a theme builder, providing users with an all-in-one website builder.

+You will need fewer plugins, you will save time, and be able to deliver beautiful websites to your customers much faster.

-Visual Composer is a free, fast, and SEO-friendly builder - all you need to create a website.
-More than that, it is the most feature-rich free page builder on the market with 50+ free elements, 10+ free landing page templates, and mighty design options with background and parallax effects.
+Visual Composer is a **free**, **fast**, and **SEO-friendly builder** - all you need to create a website.
+More than that, it is the most feature-rich free page builder on the market with more than 50 free elements and page templates, and mighty design options with background and parallax effects.

 With an easy-to-use live editor, you can create any type of WordPress site: